XRPLF/xrpl-dev-portal/content/gateway_guide.md

 ## DefaultRipple ##

 The DefaultRipple flag controls whether the balances held in an account's trust lines are [allowed to ripple](https://ripple.com/knowledge_center/understanding-the-noripple-flag/) by default.
-Rippling is what allows users to trade issuances, so a gateway must make sure rippling is allowed on all the trust lines connected to its issuing (cold wallet) account.
+Rippling is what allows users to trade issuances, so a gateway must allow rippling on all the trust lines connected to its issuing (cold wallet) account.

 Before asking users to trust its issuing account, a gateway should enable the DefaultRipple flag on that account.
 Otherwise, the gateway must individually disable the NoRipple flag for each trust line that other accounts extend to it.